DARTH-git/Course-Modularization/content/days/day2/_index.markdown

 Basic agenda:

-- Synchronous session is from 9AM-12PM Central Time and consists of a mix of review, demonstrations and hands-on exercises
+- Synchronous session is from 9AM-12PM Eastern Time and consists of a mix of review, demonstrations and hands-on exercises

 **Preparation**: